tapis-project/documentation/source/technical/jobs.rst

 Currently, only the Singularity (Apptainer) runtime is supported.

-When specified, both file names must be explicitly assigned, though they can be assigned to the file.
-If the logConfig is not specified, or in runtimes where it's not supported, then both stdout and stderr are directed to the default **tapisjob.out** file in the job's output directory.
-The output files are always relative to the ExecSystemOuputDir (see `Directory Definitions`_).
+When specified, both file name fields must be explicitly assigned, though they can be assigned to the same file.
+If a *logConfig* object is not specified, or in runtimes where it's not supported, then both stdout and stderr are directed to the default **tapisjob.out** file in the job's output directory.
+Output files, even when *logConfig* is used, are always relative to the ExecSystemOuputDir (see `Directory Definitions`_).

 -------------------------------------------------